zephyr06/Energy_Opt_NLP/README.md

 2. test with scale
-how to limit the boundary, i.e., the computation time can only increase
+how to limit the boundary, i.e., the computation time can only increase LM will probably have a much worse performance than DL? scale issue, why does it perform worse with larger task sets?

 2. n20-v2
 float-point has a big influence for large task sets